oveee92/vaulti/README.md

 - if you edit the file to some invalid yaml, you'll get the chance to re-open the file and try again
 - ditto if you try to encrypt with a vault id that you didn't load when starting
 - if you comment out a line while it is decrypted, it will not be reencrypted, but it will produce a warning.

+Variable files that could not be decrypted for whatever reason, get a tag indicating the problem, but is left untouched after exiting.
+Those tags are currently:

+- `!ENCRYPT` : Variables that have been decrypted, and will be reencrypted when you close the editor
+- `!VAULT_FORMAT_ERROR` : Variables that could not be parsed due to ansible-vault rejecting the format.
+It will revert to the original `!vault` tag/value untouched after you close the editor.
+- `!UNKNOWN_VAULT_ID_LABEL` : Variables that could not be decrypted, most likely because you did not load/specify the relevant vault id.
+It will revert to the original `!vault` tag/value untouched after you close the editor.
+- `!COULD_NOT_DECRYPT` : Variables that could not be decrypted, probably because you specified the wrong password.
+It will revert to the original `!vault` tag/value untouched after you close the editor.
+- `![any tag]:[label]`, for example `!ENCRYPT:foo`: Indicates that this value was decrypted with a specific vault-id label.

 ### Vault ids